Statements on research data management in funding proposals

 Many funders require your funding proposal to contain statements about the handling of research data.
 There may be a separate chapter dedicated to this matter, or you are obliged to submit a data management plan (DMP).
 Specifications regarding form and content vary between funders, disciplines and even between funding programmes and tenders.

-Some statements reflect our personal assessments based on our counselling experience or take into account informal communication with representatives of funders and project management agencies.
+Some statements reflect our personal assessments based on our counselling experience, or take into account informal communication with representatives of funders and project management agencies.
 We progressively strive to add further details to the information and keep it up to date.
 For this purpose, continued exchange with funders and colleagues from other research organisations is key.

 What you should consider in general